mary-grace/community-pulse-source/content/episode/27-content-is-key.md

 Date = 2018-08-22
 PublishDate = 2018-08-22
 podcast_file = "https://traffic.libsyn.com/communitypulse/ep27-content.mp3"
-guests = ["lmitchell",] # The names of your guests, based on the filename without extension. episode = "27"
-#hosts = [] # The names of your hosts, based on the filename without extension.
-aliases = ["/27",]
-explicit = "no" # values are "yes" or "no"
+guests = ["lmitchell"] # The names of your guests, based on the filename without extension. episode = "27" hosts = ["jhand","mthengvall","pjhagerty"] # The names of your hosts, based on the filename without extension. aliases = ["/27",] explicit = "no" # values are "yes" or "no"
 +++